 We are entering a special season of gift-giving! 🎁💐 We know that 2020 has been a struggle for some and folks are wanting to offer love, encouragement and support in more meaningful ways, like giving the nurturing gift of massage therapy to help alleviate stress filled days.

-Unlike retail industries that can stock product for sale at a later date, massage therapy is a time-dependent income model.
+Unlike retail industries that can stock product for sale at a later date, massage therapy is a time-income dependent service revenue model.
 Meaning we make money based solely on the number of massage sessions we can provide in any given week (and no, it's far less than 40 hours, like some people think).
-In light of gift-certificates sales, this reality holds a lot of weight, especially with threat of another government-mandated shut down resting on every massage therapist's plate.
+In light of gift-certificates sales, this reality holds a lot of weight, especially with threat of another government-mandated shut down resting on the horizon.
 As veteran massage therapists and professional business owners, this has presented a peculiar challenge that we have never faced -- whether we can ethically sell gift certificates or not.

 So... should a massage therapist sell gift certificates knowing that there is a chance that operations could be halted, for three weeks or four, or more?
 We, from an ethical standpoint, think not.
 We simply do not feel it is right to take someone's money for a gift certificate purchase knowing that there may not be a chance for recipients to redeem their certificate at a later date due to the necessity of expiration dates and other time and scheduling constraints.
 That being said, we'd like to offer a kind-hearted "buyer beware" as we know that there are other businesses out there desperately trying to stay afloat through the turmoil (we're thankful to God that He has sustained ours), and selling masses of gift certificates to do so.
 We feel their pain, but we're more concerned about your potential loss, and the gift-recipient's potential loss, than our present gain.
 For big-hearted, gift-giving citizens who are truly philanthropic in nature, this potential loss might not be a concern as many do well just knowing that there are local businesses and "community family" to help sustain (and all service businesses are currently very grateful for that).
 For us, we simply have to be able to rest when our head hits our pillow every night, so for now we have chosen to keep our traditional "gift-certificate" sales sidelined.
 So, you're probably wondering, what do we do to give the gift of a much needed massage instead?